techwithpat/XamNote/README.md

 # XamNote
-A note taking app in Xamarin Forms that uses SQLite as database.
+A note-taking app in Xamarin Forms that uses SQLite as a database.

 This is a companion code for youtube tutorial :